lmc-eu/spirit-design-system/examples/next-with-app-router/README.md

 yarn dev
 ```

 In case of error `npm error ERR! code ENOWORKSPACES`, please use `npx another telemetry disable`.
-For more information see [NPM error code ENOWORKSPACES with NextJS][npm-error-enoworkspaces].
+For more information see [npm error code ENOWORKSPACES with NextJS][npm-error-enoworkspaces].

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.